pixiiidust/TeloMeshV2/README.md

 ## Overview

-TeloMesh is a user journey analysis pipeline that processes session and event data to build a directed graph of user flows.
+TeloMesh is a user-journey analysis pipeline that transforms session and event data into a directed graph of user flows.
 It provides:

-* Actionable decision logic for product and UX managers to identify UX patterns, triage chokepoints, and prioritize improvements
+- **Actionable decision logic** for product and UX managers to identify patterns, triage chokepoints, and prioritize improvements
-* Efficient identification of optimization opportunities using advanced network analysis metrics
+- **Efficient opportunity detection** using advanced network-analysis metrics
-* Performance optimization for large datasets with specific UX recommendations
+- **Scalable performance** for large datasets, with tailored UX recommendations

-TeloMesh enhances existing analytics platforms such as Mixpanel / Amplitude / GA4 by turning exported session data into graph-based UX diagnostics—revealing where friction clusters, why users drop off, and which fixes matter most.
+By turning exported session data from Mixpanel, Amplitude, or GA4 into graph-based diagnostics, TeloMesh reveals where friction clusters, why users drop off, and which fixes matter most.

 **[📖 View comparison with other analytics tools](comparison.md)**